-In 1896 Congress passed the Indian Appropriations Act to pay for the education of American Indians using religious schools.
+In 1896 Congress passed the Indian Appropriations Act to phase out tax-funded education of American Indians using religious schools.
 The early history of Indian education in the United States is just one of several episodes in U.S. history characterized by church-state conflict and a First Amendment controversy over the use of tax funds to support religious schools.

 In 1819 Congress appropriated $10,000 to the War Department to be used by associations or individuals who were already engaged in educating the Indians and who wanted the government’s help in funding schools.
 Requests from organizations came in immediately, and thus began an eighty-year period during which the federal government supported private Indian education.
 The money was distributed to churches to operate their own church schools.
 In 1869 the government put in place the contract school system (schools for Indians under private control), thereby providing direct government support to schools run by missionary groups.
 Catholics ran the vast majority of contract schools.

 Protestants in charge started to end funding of Catholic schools

 The Protestant-Catholic conflict boiled to the surface when Baptist minister and educator Thomas Jefferson Morgan was appointed as commissioner of Indian affairs in 1889.
 He, in turn, appointed Daniel Dorchester, a Methodist minister, as the superintendent of American Indian schools.
 In 1892 all relations broke down between the Office of Indian Affairs and the Bureau of Catholic Indian Missions.
 Each Catholic school was then left to negotiate a separate contract.
 To help end government funding of Catholic mission schools, the parent organizations of most Protestant mission schools ceased applying for government funds.